ven0m-hue/IMU-MPU9250/README.md

 @Update: Currently I am switching from Embedded C to Cpp for a loads of reason.
-Transfroming the MPU9250 driver file from C code to Cpp for STM32.
+Transforming the MPU9250 driver file from C code to Cpp for STM32.
 Might also plan on adding features for SPI protocol.
+Might also plan on adding a MPU9250 Wrapper.